Easy Addictive Tomato Chutney Recipe For Canning or Freezing

 Yep, a million.
 (Again, not an exaggeration.)

-If you're still unsure about chutney, like I was, I encourage you to give this tomato chutney recipe a try because it's so good you'll be ruined forever for using regular ketchup.
-Promise.
+If you’re still unsure about chutney, like I was, I encourage you to give this tomato chutney recipe a try because it’s so good you’ll be ruined forever for using regular ketchup, just like the hundreds of comments and 5-star ratings!

 - Vinegar – I prefer apple cider vinegar, but white vinegar will work, too.

-- Raisins - most chutneys include this ingredient (see my way of dealing the the least appealing part of using raisins below), but you can see in the photo above that you can substitute dates if you need to!
-Just chop them up - they work just as well.
+- Raisins – most chutneys include this ingredient (see my trick for dealing the the least appealing part of using raisins below), but you can see in the photo above that you can substitute chopped dates and they work just as well.
+Other substitutes that readers have used are dried cranberries and dried currants (which are smaller and tarter than raisins).

-- Spices: ground ginger, cumin, and red pepper flakes (you can save a lot if you buy pepper flakes in a larger container like this - and then you'll have flakes to make things like this honey-sweetened Sweet Chili Sauce, too!), salt and pepper
+- Spices: You’ll need ground ginger, cumin, and red pepper flakes (you can save a lot if you buy pepper flakes in a larger container like this – and then you’ll have flakes to make things like this honey-sweetened Sweet Chili Sauce, too!).
+Note: You can only use dried ginger if canning – it’s not safe to add fresh ingredients to a canning recipe.
+You can also add any other dried spices you’d like.

 Supplies